MadeByThePinsHub/handbook/README.md

 dekulefthegroup@Not-Literally-Your-Ubuntu-VM: ~$ cd ThePinsTeam-OfficialHandbook-en
 ```

 * In case you don't have Git installed, you can download the source code as an `.zip` file.
 Extract it somewhere afterwards.
-Replace `master` in `official-handbook-en-master.zip` to the the branch yu want to export, like `official-handbook-en-staging.zip`
+Replace `master` in `official-handbook-en-master.zip` to the the branch you want to export, like `official-handbook-en-staging.zip`

 ```bash
 # We'll using wget to download those files.
 After downloading the zipped files, we'll unzip it.